 During World War I, a French girl is romanced by an American doughboy even though she is promised to a French soldier who is fighting at the front.
-When the French soldier returns from the war blind, she realizes that her heart is really with the Yank and she follows him to "Second Forty Street" in New York.
+She falls in love with the Yank however out of her commitment to her French soldier she stays with him especially since he returns from the war blind.
+Do circumstances change so she can follow him to "Second Forty Street" in New York?
 Musical numbers include "Just You, Just Me."Written by

 13 of 18 people found this review helpful.

 Was this review helpful to you?